45 acres of Native & Exotic Plants in the Cayo District ...

 Plants of the Maya Discover plants used by the ancient Maya for ritual, medicine and daily living.
 The Maya knew how to make all they needed from the forests around them.
 This traditional knowledge was handed down generation to generation as part of their cultural identity.

 Palms of Belize Display

 Bird Hide Spy on the least grebes, black bellied whistling ducks and northern jacanas from this hideaway on the pond.

-Stroll down "Zingiber Alley" with Judy duPlooy.
+Stroll Down "Zingiber Alley" with Judy duPlooy

 Macal River rock climbing, diving, canoeing and swimming at duPlooy's;

 University of Indianapolis students & teachers with